tstafylakis/Lipreading-ResNet/README.md

 This is the suggested order to train the models:

-(i) Start by training a model with temporal convolutional backend (set -netType='temp-conv').
+(i) Start by training a model with temporal convolutional backend (set `-netType 'temp-conv'`).
 Set `-LR 0.003` and let it for about 30 epochs.
-(ii) Throw away the temporal convolutional backend, freeze the parameters of the frontend and the ResNet and train the LSTM backend (set -netType='LSTM_init').
+(ii) Throw away the temporal convolutional backend, freeze the parameters of the frontend and the ResNet and train the LSTM backend (set `-netType 'LSTM_init'`).
 5 epochs are enough to get a sensible initialization of the LSTM.
 Set `-LR 0.003`
-(iii) Train the whole network end-to-end (set -netType=LSTM).
+(iii) Train the whole network end-to-end (set `-netType 'LSTM'`).
 In this case, set `-LR 0.0005` and about 30 epochs.

 The (i) should yield about 25% error rate and (iii) about 17%.